eeldev-docs/doc.steamcorepro/docs/docfiles/multiplayer/sessions/leaving-session.md

 ### Steps in Blueprint
 1. Add a trigger event (e.g., a button press in your UI).
 2. Connect the event to the **Destroy Session** node.
-3. On successful execution, use the **Open Level** node to transition the player to a main menu or lobby level.

-## Notes
-- **Client-Side Only**: The **Destroy Session** node is executed on the client to disconnect from the session.
-It does not affect the server or other connected clients.
-- **Session Cleanup**: Ensure the **Destroy Session** node is called before transitioning to another level to avoid leaving orphaned session data.
-- **Error Handling**: Add logic to handle cases where the session cannot be destroyed (e.g., due to network issues) and inform the player accordingly.
-- **Production Use**: For a polished experience, provide clear UI feedback (e.g., a "Disconnecting..." message) while the session is being terminated.
-- **SteamCoreSockets and IpNetDriver**: The **Destroy Session** node is primarily designed for **SteamCore PRO Sessions**.
-For **SteamCoreSockets** or **IpNetDriver**, you may need to use alternative methods like the **Execute Console Command** node with `disconnect` to leave the server.

-## Best Practices
-- Always test the disconnection process in a development environment to ensure proper cleanup and server-client communication.
-- Implement UI feedback to inform players of the disconnection status (e.g., a loading screen or confirmation message).
-- If using **SteamCore PRO Sessions**, ensure the session was properly created and joined before attempting to destroy it.
-- For games with frequent disconnections, consider adding reconnection logic or a retry mechanism in case of failures.